Presented for sale by Phil Barber, Post Office Box 8694, Boston, Mass. 02114-0036 Telephone (617) 492-4653

 Please indicate your order quantity here:

 Condition is quite fine with good margins.
-Price per leaf . . .
-30.00
+The 25 Leaves, each with its written identification slip. . . .
+299.00

 Please indicate your order quantity here: